- 12 Best Companies for Custom Boxes and Packaging - February 12, 2024

 - If you haven’t adopted specific methodologies for your business, setup can take some time and effort.

-- If you’re looking for a task management solution, Workfront may be too complex.
+- If you’re looking solely for a task management solution, Workfront may be too complex.

-Workfront comes in four tiers: Enterprise, Business, Pro, and Team.
+Workfront comes in three tiers: Enterprise, Business, and Pro.
 The company doesn’t publish its costs, so you’ll need to get in contact with them directly for pricing.